How To Write a Resume Employers Will Notice

 Harvey Mudd College, Claremont, CA

 In your skills section, you want to list the professional skills you have that make you qualified for the jobs you’re applying for.
 Employers will indicate the skill sets they are looking for in their job descriptions.
-Look closely at the posting, and if you have the required skills be sure to list them.
+Look closely at the posting.

 In general, there are two types of skills: soft skills and hard skills.
 Soft skills include things like interpersonal communication, organization or attention to detail.
 Hard skills are more often tied to specific tools, software or knowledge (speaking a foreign language, for example).
 Hard skills will vary by industry or job type while soft skills tend to be more universal.